magbw/web_scraping_workshop/content/1-what_is_webscraping.md

 task within a fraction of the time."
 <a href='https://www.webharvy.com/articles/what-is-web-scraping.html' target="_blank">www.webharvy.com/articles/what-is-web-scraping.html</a>.

-Web Scraping is different to Web Crawling in that web scraping is for specific data points and web crawling is to index whole pages.
+Web Scraping is different to Web Crawling as web scraping is for specific data points, web crawling is to index whole pages.

-Web scraping software will automatically load, crawl and extract data from multiple pages of websites based on your requirement.
-It is either custom built for a specific website or one which can be configured to work with any website
+Web scraping software will automatically load, crawl and extract data from multiple pages or websites based on your requirements.
+It is either custom built for a specific website or software which can be configured to work with any website

-Web scraping software can be categorised into:
+Web scraping software can be categorised into two main applications:

 1. Cloud-based applications or browser applications installed locally on your computer that can scrape data from individual web pages.

 2. Coded solutions that use Python and R packages to automate the scraping process from multiple web pages.
-In this workshop we will look at packages such as Beautifulsoup, Slesium and Scrapy.
+In this workshop we will look at packages such as Beautifulsoup, Selesium and Scrapy.

 ### References